nkunapuli/intention/README.md

 ## Privacy

 Intention values your privacy.
-While it does send URLs to GPT-4 for analysis, no personal data is stored or shared.
+While it does send URLs to gpt-4o-mini for analysis, no personal data is stored or shared.
 Your intentions and browsing data are kept locally on your machine.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-Remember, the internet is a tool.
-With Intention, you're in control of how you use it.